-One reason is that sit-ups are hard on your back — they push your curved spine against the floor and work your hip flexors, the muscles that run from the thighs to the lumbar vertebrae in the lower back.
+One reason is that sit-ups are hard on your back.
+They push your curved spine against the floor and work your hip flexors, the muscles that run from the thighs to the lumbar vertebrae in the lower back.
 When the hip flexors are too strong or too tight, they tug on the lower spine, which can create lower back discomfort.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date of last review on all articles.
-No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.
+Please note the date of last review or update on all articles.